Noise is unwanted sound...

 Sleeping Plugs

 An easy and custom-made solution to help you sleep through noises at night.
 These will help block out snoring, air conditioning, street noise, aeroplane cabin sounds and anything that might disturb your sleep.
-These plugs are made to fit your ear and designed to be comfortable when sleeping on your side as well.
+These plugs are made to fit your ear and are comfortable when sleeping on your side as well.

 Water Protection Plugs

 Ideal for swimmers and surfers, water protection plugs help prevent ear infections and keep water out of the ears while in the pool or ocean.
-While not recommended for diving, this earplug is perfect for anyone with a history of ear infections or a ruptured eardrum, still wanting to enjoy the water.
+While not recommended for diving, this earplug is perfect for anyone with a history of ear infections or a ruptured eardrum who still wants to enjoy the water.

 Pluggez-All-Fit-swim